masiucd/go_auth_api/README.md

 we will keep our methods `public` ore `private` depending on how we want the structure/functionality to be.
 For example the methods that gets return from the function will work as `public` methods while methods that are not return will work as a `private method`

+## Model View Controller <a name = "mvc"></a>

+MVC is a very common pattern for organizing your code.
+It's used in different frameworks and it helps you to organize your code in a good way.

+`MVC` stands for _Model - View - Controller_.

+- **Model** Manages the data of an application
+- **View** A visual representation of the model
+- **Controller** works like the middleman that talks to the Model and View.
+You use the controller to access the View ore the Model.
+The View and Model can't talk each other.

+The model is the data. handle the logic and methods that will make the UI change.

+The view is how the data is displayed.
+Mount to the _DOM_ and renders the given `UI`.

+The controller connects the model and the view.
+The model never touches/talks to the view.
+The view never touches/talks to the model.
+The controller connects them and controls the together.

 ## Tools <a name = "tools"></a>